-The Chief Constable Peter Vaughan and Police and Crime Commissioner Alun Michael are responsible for setting the policing priorities for South Wales Police.
+The Chief Constable Matt Jukes Designate and Police and Crime Commissioner Alun Michael are responsible for setting the policing priorities for South Wales Police.
 Their shared principles and values set the standard – to be the best at understanding and responding to the needs of all our communities.

 That means listening to them, protecting the vulnerable and improving victim satisfaction.
 The challenges ahead make us even more determined to stay focused on this vision, with a new emphasis on early intervention and prompt, positive action.

 Our aim is to work with partners to ensure that people get the support they need, when they need it, and to prevent people from becoming either victims of crime or offenders.
 Early intervention is at the heart of building healthy, happy and safe communities, reducing demand on all our public services.